daluu/php-webdriver-bindings/README.md

 Selenium Webdriver bindings for PHP (fork of original on Google Code: http://code.google.com/p/php-webdriver-bindings/)

 NOTE: I don't intend to update this forked project much in the near term as I don't use PHP with WebDriver lately.
+This fork is primarily to offer the code changes I made to the original, particularly a WebDriverBackedSelenium class (and TestCase class for PHPUnit), some feature additions, and some SauceLabs support, that are not available in the original project (yet).
+And submitting patches to the project was less effective than forking it, in terms of further updates to patches (if I make any).

-This fork is primarily to offer the code changes I made to the original, particularly a WebDriverBackedSelenium class (and TestCase class for PHPUnit) that are not available in the original.
-And submitting patches to the project was less effective than forking it, in terms of further updates to patches.
+NOTE: Consider the changes brought by this fork as beta quality.
+It's not ready for production use.
+Explore at your own risk.
+Feedback, patches, and pull requests are welcome.

 -----------------------------
 Readme from original project: